 ACI 318-08 will be referenced for the design of the proposed concrete system.
-PCA Column, RAM Concept, and ETABS will be used in combination to design the gravity and lateral systems.
-It will be necessary to learn the PCA Column and RAM Concept software programs which can be done through tutorials and handbooks on the topics.
-The lateral system will be modeled in ETABS the shear wall reinforcing will be designed in PCA Column.
-The post-tensioned beams and one-way slab will be designed using RAM Concept software.
-PCA column will also be used to design reinforcing for the concrete columns.
+RAM software will be used to design the gravity and lateral systems.
+It will be necessary to learn RAM Concrete and RAM Concept which can be done through tutorials and handbooks on the topics.
+The concrete system will be modeled in RAM Concrete and individual floors will be imported to RAM Concept to design the post-tensioned beams.
 Hand checks will also be performed to supplement and confirm designs by the modeling programs.
 This portion of the study will be an extension of AE 597A, Computer Modeling, and is intended to fill the MAE requirement.